joaovictor720/joaovictor720/README.md

-### My name is João Victor, and I am a 20 years old brazilian Computer Engineering student at UFPB (Universidade Federal da Paraíba).
+### My name is João Victor, I am a 20 years old brazilian Computer Engineering student at UFPB (Universidade Federal da Paraíba).

 ### I have big interest in various STEM areas, such as Pure Mathematics, Computer Architecture, Software Architecture, as well as Competitive Programming in the free time.
 <p align="center">